shazahmad/computePlusPlus/lab3_build_app_kernel.md

 cd src
 ls
 ```
 There are two files namely "**host.cpp**" and "**host_randomized.cpp**".
 They can be used to build two different versions of the host application.
-The way they interact with the kernel compute unit is exactly the same except that one uses **pgm** image file as input that is repeated multiple times to emulate an image sequence(video) and the other one uses randomly generated image sequence data.
+The way they interact with the kernel compute unit is exactly the same except that one uses **pgm** image file as input.
+This file is repeated multiple times to emulate an image sequence(video).
+The randomized host uses a randomly generated image sequence.
 The host with random input image generation has no dependencies whereas the host code in "**host.cpp**" uses OpenCV libraries, specifically it uses **OpenCV 2.4** libraries to load, unload and convert between raw image formats.

 ### Host Application Details
-Host application starts by parsing command line arguments following are the command line options provided by host that takes input image and uses OpenCV(in source file "src/host.cpp"):
+The host application starts by parsing command line arguments.
+Following are the command-line options provided by the host that takes input image and uses OpenCV(in source file "src/host.cpp"):

 ```cpp
   CmdLineParser parser;